-Tax-free weekends, also known as sales tax holidays, are weekends or weeks in states and other jurisdictions that let shoppers buy certain items without having to pay exempt from state and/or local sales taxes.
+Tax-free weekends, also known as sales tax holidays, are weekends or periods of days in states and other jurisdictions that let shoppers buy certain items without having to pay exempt from state and/or local sales taxes.

 Tax-free weekends are typically held around the back-to-school season: late July into August.

 Let’s look at states with upcoming tax-free weekends and weeks.
-Depending on the state, the sales may have price limits and other restrictions so click on the links below to see the details for your state.
+Depending on the state, the sales may have price limits and other restrictions so click on the links below to see the details for shopping in your area.

-Money expert Clark Howard says when it comes to tax-free shopping days, you should concentrate only on the items you need because not everything is on sale.
+Money expert Clark Howard says when it comes to tax-free weekends, you should concentrate only on the items you need because not everything is on sale.

 “Retailers are very savvy promoting these tax holidays and actually bump prices up because people come in just buying anything because it’s tax-free,” he says.